Life As a Security and Fire Alarm Systems Installer

 Average Security and Fire Alarm Systems Installers Salary

-The salary for Security and Fire Alarm Systems Installers ranges between about $29,560 and $71,310 a year.
+The typical yearly salary for Security and Fire Alarm Systems Installers is somewhere between $29,560 and $71,310.

 Security and Fire Alarm Systems Installers who work in Alaska, Massachusetts, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Security and Fire Alarm Systems Installers in different U.S. states.
+How much do Security and Fire Alarm Systems Installers make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Security and Fire Alarm Systems Installers Use?
+Tools & Technologies Used by Security and Fire Alarm Systems Installers

 - Microsoft Excel